vazco/uniforms/docs/api-fields.md

   grid="4" // 'col-4-sm' on label, 'col-8-sm' on input
   grid={{md: 5}} // 'col-5-md' on label, 'col-7-md' on input
   grid="col-6-xl" // 'col-6-xl' on label, 'col-6-xl' on input
-  // Help text.
-  //   *Some description would be great, huh?*
-  // Available in:
-  //   bootstrap3
-  //   bootstrap4
-  help="Need help?"
   // label className.
   //   A custom className for the field's label
   // Available in: